eProsima/DDS-Router/.dev/README.md

 The modules contained in this repository are the following:

+* **ddsrouter_cmake** This is intend to be a generic cmake library that offer general function and macros to facilitate the written of CMake files for the rest of the packages.
+  * `cmake`: CMake files with different functions and macros
+  * `loader`: Files to load every `ddsrouter_cmake` when package is added into another CMake
+  * `modules`: CMake files to find different modules or packages
+  * `templates`: Template files that will be installed for different proposes
+  * `test_installer`: Files installed for testing

 * **ddsrouter_utils** This is intend to be a generic utils library that could in the future be a generic utils for other libraries.
 It contains:
   * `Log`: `fastrtps` log module